Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_traces/getting_started_with_traces.md

 Click on the left navigation item "Monitoring" > "Traces & Logs".

-The top entry in the traces will be the Current Notebook, if it is not, filter using the `Database` filter and selecting `TRACING_QUICKSTART`.
+The top entry in the traces should be the calls from the Current Notebook, named `TRACING_QUICKSTART`.
+Traces can take a minute to show up, so you may have to wait and refresh until it appears.
+You may have to filter using the `Database` filter and selecting `TRACING_QUICKSTART` if there are other traces in the account.

-Look for the `save_as_table` span and the `get_weather_fn` spans which are the more time consuming parts of the procedure.
+Click on Trace for the Notebook.
+Select the Span Type Filters at the top to include UDF and Procedures.
+Excluding Streamlit will remove the notebook calls from the view.
+Look for the `get_weather_for_cities_sp` span and the `__main__:get_weather_for_all_cities` spans which are the more time consuming parts of the procedure.
+You can see fetching the data from the API and saving is only a few seconds, but the entire runtime of the procedure is over a minute.

-If you expand the `__main__:openweather_api_call` entry, you can see each instance of the call to get weather and the status of those calls.
-You can also see the Debug Logs by clicking on Logs on the trace to see all the http request information.
+If you expand the `get_weather_fn` entry under `__main__:get_weather_for_all_cities`, you can see the Debug Logs by clicking on Logs on the trace to see all the http request information.

 This tracing information shows the entire execution timeline with information on every call.